Skip to main content

 • Hosts with Critical or High Severities = Number of scanned hosts with at least one critical vulnerability + Number of scanned hosts with at least one high vulnerability.

-• Hosts monitored by Code Aware Agent = Number of hosts that have a Lacework Agent installed with active package detection enabled / Number of hosts that have been successfully scanned.
+• Hosts monitored by Code Aware Agent (CAA) = Number of hosts on which some package activity was detected within the last 24 hours by a Lacework Agent with active package detection enabled / Number of hosts that have been successfully scanned.

 Charts